xwp/pantheon-documentation/source/docs/articles/sites/logs/nginx-access-log.md

 log_format %^ %^ %^ [%d:%t]  "%r" %s %b "%R" "%u" %T "%h"
 ```
 ## Generate Report
-You can run the following command, which will parse the log file and open a dashboard in your terminal application so you may view the results:
+You can run the following command, which will parse the log file and open a dashboard in your terminal application so you can view the results:
 ```
 goaccess -f nginx-access.log
 ```